 Real estate operating expenses.
 Real estate operating expenses associated with the MF Properties and the Consolidated VIEs is comprised principally of real estate taxes, property insurance, utilities, property management fees, repairs and maintenance, and salaries and related employee expenses of on-site employees.
 A portion of real estate operating expenses are fixed in nature, thus a decrease in physical and economic occupancy would result in a reduction in operating margins.
-Conversely, as physical and economic occupancy increase, the fixed nature of these expenses will increase operating margins as these real estate operating expenses are consistent for both the consolidated Company and Partnership Only formats.
-The types of real estate operating expenses was partly due to approximately \$233,000 of real estate operating expenses related to Maples on 97th which was acquired in August 2012.
+Conversely, as physical and economic occupancy increase, the fixed nature of these expenses will increase operating margins as these real estate operating expenses would not increase at the same rate as rental revenues.
+The types of real estate operating expenses are consistent for both the consolidated Company and Partnership Only formats.
+The increase in real estate operating expenses was partly due to approximately \$233,000 of real estate operating expenses related to Maples on 97th which was acquired in August 2012.
 In addition, Glynn Place reported approximately \$96,000 of additional repair expenses for the first quarter of 2013 as compared to 2012.
 The remaining increase was related to the existing VIEs and MF Properties normal operating increases in salaries, utilities, insurance and repair and maintenance expenses.